 Assuming that environment variables has been correctly set, a strings containing valid characters on the specific OS for environment variable names and values using file:native_name_encoding() encoding.
-The first \$= characters appearing in the string separates environment variable name (on the left) from environment variable value (on the right).
+The first = characters appearing in the string separates environment variable name (on the left) from environment variable value (on the right).

 '''

-os_command() = atom() | io_lib:chars()
+os command() = atom() | io lib:chars()

 '''

 All characters needs to be valid characters on the specific OS using file:native_name_encoding() encoding.
-Note that specifically null characters (integer value zero) are not allowed.
-However, note that not all invalid characters not necessarily will cause os:cmd/1 to fail, but may instead produce invalid results.
+Null characters (integer value zero) are not allowed.